 Many problems in science and engineering can be modeled in terms of optimal control problems governed by parametrized partial differential equations (PDEs).
-While the PDE describes the underlying system or component behavior, the parameters often serve to identify a particular configuration of the component such as boundary and initial conditions, material properties, and geometry.
-The solution of PDE-constrained optimal control problems using classical discretization techniques such as finite elements or finite volumes is computationally expensive and time-consuming.
+While the PDE describes the underlying system or component behavior, the parameters often serve to identify a particular configuration of the component - such as boundary and initial conditions, material properties, and geometry.
+Parameter dependent PDE-constrained optimal control problems appear in a wide range of applications, e.g., ranging from pollution control problems [6, 21,27], to Stokes flow [21], to (Helmholtz) acoustics [30], and to the optimal design of bypass grafts [26].
+The solution of these problems using classical discretization techniques such as finite elements or finite volumes is computationally expensive and time-consuming.
 One way to decrease the computational burden is the surrogate model approach, where the original high-dimensional model is replaced by its reduced order approximation.
 These ideas have received a lot of attention in the past and various model order reduction techniques have been used in this context.
-We refer, e.g., to [1, 16, 17] for proper orthogonal decomposition (POD), to [11] for reduction based on inertial manifolds, and to [12-14] for reduced basis methods.
+We refer, e.g., to [1,17,18,30,31] for proper orthogonal decomposition (POD), to [12] for reduction based on inertial manifolds, and to [4,6,13-15,21,26,27,30] for reduced basis methods.
 However, the solution of the reduced order optimal control problem is generally suboptimal and reliable error estimation is thus crucial.